hyunbinseo/zoom-rec-dl/README.md

 # zoom-rec-dl

-Cross-platform Zoom cloud recordings download script.
+Save Zoom cloud recordings to a local directory.
+A cross-platform video download script.

 ## Requirement